-- Farmers with a good farm or stock manager who they are wanting to:
+- Farmers with a good Farm/ Stock Manager whom they are wanting to:

-- " Reward
+- Reward

-- " Challenge
+- Challenge

-- " Retain
+- Retain

-- " Assist in improving farm performance
+- Assist in improving farm performance

-- Farms where farm performance (not farm manager performance) in particular areas has been poor, and they are wanting staff to focus on these areas
+- Farms where farm performance (not Farm Manager performance) in particular areas has been poor, and they are wanting staff to focus on these areas.

-- If a farm owner is looking at a future equity partnership with a current staff member, performance incentives can be used as step 1 to help the staff member increase their equity.
+- If a Farm Owner is looking at a future equity partnership with a current staff member, performance incentives can be used as step 1 to help the staff member increase their equity.